DiscreteTom/rdiabv/README.md

 > Assume that the dimension of DHDD is `x`, then the probability of DHDD failed to detect the complementation attack is about `(5/27)**x`.
 If `x == 10`, this probability is about `1/21420000`.

 > Assume that the times of HTRM is `n`, then the probability of HTRM failed to detect the complementation attack is `1/3**n`.
 If `n == 15`, this probability is about `1/14350000`.

+> If you want to test the ability of error detection, just modify the generated `examples/raw-rsa/tag.txt`, the modify `examples/raw-rsa/main.go` to use existing files instead creating new ones, then re-run the test.